 Our guide told us that this was used to keep salt.
 When I asked why there is only one groove when the table can easily seat 6 or more.
 She smiled and said, in those days salt was precious.
 Only the head of the house or a prestigious guest could have it.
 The term ‘worth his salt’ comes from those days.
 When the worth of a man or a family came from the amount of salt they could afford.
 Always knew the meaning but that small groove made it so real for me.

-While Traveling in Scotland, I learned the origin of word ‘Threshold’ that can be split up as Thrash Hold.
+In Scotland, I learned the origin of the word ‘Threshold’ that can be split up as Thrash Hold.
 All the thrash of the house used to be put in the pit just below the main door.
 And left there till it would not obstruct the movement of the main door.
 When it went above the holding height thrash had to be removed and sent elsewhere.
 Hence the limit to which you can put thrash was a threshold.
 I could have never imagined a well-loved jargon of the corporate world has a genesis in Thrash.
 On second thought, it may not just be coincidental.

 Sleep tight – we usually interpret it to mean sleep well.
 I always wondered why they say Sleep Tight and let it go thinking it must be slang.
 Well, no – the word was meant to mean just that – sleep tight.
 This phrase comes from those times when cots used to be made of flexible material and they used to sink easily.
 If you did not sleep tight you would fall down easily.
-Times changed but they we kept hold of the term = Sleep Tight.
+Times changed but we kept hold of the term = Sleep Tight.